 *Doug Fir kicked things off on October 9th, 2004 with Quasi, The Joggers, and DJ Gregarious.
 Poster by Mike King.

 RAISING THE BAR (AND RESTAURANT)

 This year, Doug Fir has been focused on raising the bar in the food and cocktail programs, too.
 Alongside the recent menu redesign, recipes have been re-examined and new dishes have been created.
 While classic comfort food can still be found, there is more that’s being made from scratch, and sourced locally from small farms and vendors.
 The ingredients are better and the flavors are brighter.
-Doug Fir now offers more vegan options, too, and is Portland’s top seller of The Impossible Burger.
+Doug Fir now offers more vegan options, too, and has recently brought on the Beyond Burger.